jamesbescos/lafc-dev-test/README.md

 You can see the queries directly in plain text 'db/migrations/views.sql' or you can view and run them by running the docker containers with the instructions below.

-Thank you for taking the time to review this!
+Thank you for taking the time to review!
 Please reach out if you run into any issues or have any feedback.

 ## REQUIREMENTS
 - Docker